KyleLuther/SerialTomo/readme.md

 -  ```minimize``` Gradient descent with auto learning rate tuning
 -  ```alignstacks``` Coarsely aligns multiple adjacent tilt series into a *linogram* representation.
 Uses SIFT to find correspondences and RANSAC to estimate a projective transformation between pairs.
 - ```viewstack``` Interactive scrolling through 3D stacks in a Jupyter Notebook.
 Built on stack of *stackview*, *ipycanvas* and *ipywidgets*

+## Getting started
+Colab for GPU capabilities.
+Binder for more complete interactive workflow